langfuse/langfuse-docs/README.md

 ## Local Development

+1. Create env based on .ev.template
-First, run `pnpm i` to install the dependencies.
+2. Run `pnpm i` to install the dependencies.

-Then, run `pnpm dev` to start the development server and visit localhost:3000.
+3. Run `pnpm dev` to start the development server on localhost:3333

 ## SDK docs